SurajitDaz/ComputerVision_DeepLearning/GAN/GAN_MNIST/ReadMe.md

+**Dataset:**<br>
+The inbuilt dataset in TensorFlow, which returns train_images and train_labels as the first tuple.
+The second tuple contains the test set, which is not here.
+Link: TensorFlow official documentation

 DCGAN implementation can be divided into six steps.
 They are as follows (Ref. manual for implementation https://www.tensorflow.org/tutorials/generative/dcgan):<br>

 * Importing Libraries with the specific versions